 IBERDROLA, A BENCHMARK FOR GREEN BONDS

 In 2014, Iberdrola became the first Spanish company to issue a green bond.
-With a total of 13 green bonds issued as of October 2019, the company is an international model in this type of financing and it was acknowledged by GlobalCapital magazine's Sustainable and Responsible Capital markets Awards in 2016, 2017 and 2018 for being the most impressive corporate issuer of green bonds.
+With a total of 17 transactions issued as at April 2020, for a value of 11.4 billion euros, the group is an international benchmark in this type of financing and has been named most impressive green debt issuer by GlobalCapital magazine in 2016, 2017 and 2018 Sustainable and Responsible Capital Markets Awards.

 The funds obtained through these operations have been devoted to financing or refinancing investments in projects which fulfilled environmental and sustainable development criteria, validated both by Iberdrola and, subsequently, by VigeoEris (an independent entity).
 These projects are basically framed within the field of renewable energies.